alankrantas/alankrantas.github.io/README.md

 The viewer can click the nav bar buttons to switch the view content, or go back to the main mode.

-The index page also accepts a `view` parameter to switch to a specific view directly.
+The index page also accepts a `view` URL parameter to switch to a specific view directly, which makes it useful to be linked elsewhere.

-### Responsive Layout
+### Responsive Layouts

+Each mode may have multiple layout and CSS style variations under different resolutions (`1200`, `996`, `768` and `576` px).

 Both main and view mode will be squashed to a single column when the screen width is smaller than `992` px.

-Some reusable components, like `Image` and `Showcase`, has parameters to make the component responsive under different resolutions.
+Some reusable components, like `Image` and `Showcase`, has properties to control the component responsive behavior under different resolutions.

 ---

-## Notes for Development and Deployment
+## Local Development

 > Prerequisites: Node.js, Git and Docker

-### Local Development
+### Install Dependencies

 Install Yarn: